In a nutshell:

 - Hunters can work Activators located in WWFF designated nature parks worldwide.

-- You and all the equipment you use need to be within the boundary of the park.
+- Activators must have all the equipment they use to be within the boundary of the park.

 - All amateur bands and modes may be used, however actively repeating devices and technologies are not permitted (e.g., repeaters, satellites, Echolink, etc.).